swcarpentry/shell-novice/_episodes/05-loop.md

 > ## Limiting Sets of Files
 >
-> What would be the output of running the following loop in the `shell-lesson-data/molecules` directory?
+> What would be the output of running the following loop in thei
+> `shell-lesson-data/molecules` directory?
 >
 > ~~~
 > $ for filename in c*